Run by School of Natural Sciences

 Grade C- to B+ Better understanding of the principles as evidenced by an ability to explain the major aspects of the science (outcomes 1-5).
 Ability to distinguish well-founded, and erroneous statements concerning forest ecology, the "natural" status of forests, the dynamic condition of natural forests, the ecological basis for silviculture and the role of mammals in the ecology and management of forests.
 Ability to explain the major components of current theories concerning vegetation succession, forest dynamics, the maintenance of (plant) species diversity in natural systems; mammalian population biology and forest habitat interactions.
 Ability to recognise where ecology has been applied successfully, or unsuccessfully, in the management and conservation of forests.
 Ability to carry out a field assessment within a previously encountered vegetation/mammal type of: the structure of forest stands and of tree populations, association between vegetation and environmental variables, and the status of mammal populations, and of how the resulting data can be analysed and interpreted.
 Ability to carry out straight-forward analysis and interpretation of resulting data from a vegetation/mammal type already covered well by existing literature.
 Good understanding demonstrated of issues surrounding sources of error, the design of ecological surveys and their application for conservation management.
 Play a major role in the group enabling it to complete the field work and analyses to a good standard and on time.
 Ability to make a good presentation visually and verbally (in a group) and in document form (individually) the findings from literature-based research into a forest wildlife conservation/management topic in a form professionally appropriate to a defined stakeholder institution, group or individual (outcome 6).

-Make recommendations on the application of forest ecological knowledge to forest and environmental assessment, management, conservation and restoration
+Capacity to make recommendations on the application of advanced forest ecological knowledge to forest and environmental assessment, management, conservation and restoration

-Be able to assess critically the scientific methods used to achieve an understanding of forest dynamics and propose methods that would be suitable in different circumstances
+Be able to evaluate the main processes and mechanisms determining the structure and dynamics of forests, assess critically the scientific methods used to research this, and propose methods that would be suitable in different circumstances

 Teaching and Learning Strategy